The Recycling Centers accepts:

 Any used cooking oil or grease is acceptable, such as vegetable oil, canola oil, hamburger and bacon grease, etc. Some oils are not acceptable, such as butter, lard, margarine, and shortening.

 To keep your used grease clean and fresh, please use a strainer to remove the food particles as you pour it into a clean container.
 Food particles can cause the grease to spoil and limit the options for recycling.

-- RECYCLE IT—Bring the plastic container with oil to the City’s Recycling Center at 1812 Ave H.
+- Recycle It: Bring the plastic container with oil to the City’s Recycling Center at 1812 Avenue H.